revbayes/revbayes.github.io/tutorials/coalescent/postprocessing.md

 The input should be a dataframe created with `processPopSizes` with the option `distribution = FALSE`, which is the default.

 {% section Checking for Convergence %}
-To check for convergence, you can calculate the Kolmogorov-Smirnov test statistic for the population size distributions.
+To check for convergence, you can calculate the Kolmogorov-Smirnov test statistic for the population size distributions of your replicates.
-By using `processPopSizes` with `distribution = TRUE`, you get these distributions at your choice of grid points.
+By using `processPopSizes` with `distribution = TRUE` and using the respective files of the different runs as input, you get these distributions of your samples at your choice of grid points.
+Afterwards, you can use the `ks.test` function to calculate the statistic at each grid point.
+{% citet Fabreti2022 %} show that the threshold for the statistic should be $${D}_{crit} = 0.0921$$.
+If the statistic is below ${D}_{crit}$, the two sets of samples can be considered to be drawn from the same distribution.
+This means that the MCMCs have converged.
+In the tutorial {% page_ref convergence %}, you can find more information on the Kolmogorov-Smirnov test.